Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Yes, you can and I do it all the time.
 If it has fat in it you will need to shake it like the others on here have said.
 I buy skim milk.
 I buy several gallons and I pour out part of each into a clean 1/2 gallon jug.
 Then I freeze all of them.
 I have never had a problem with the taste.
 Sure beats having to run to the store all the time!
 I really don't know how long it can remain frozen without a problem.
 So far I have had mine froze up to 2 months without a problem, and that is with it in my chest type freezer.
 (05/10/2010)

 When my kids were growing up, they drank a whale of a lot of milk.
 At times, I thought we should get their very own cow just to satisfy supply and demand.

-I was always hearing "Mom, we're out of milk".
+Can you freeze milk?
 Can whole milk be frozen if I leave some head space?